 Bowl 1993-04 is a snapshot of this rapid change.
 As Nampeyo transitioned from Polacca ware to a revival of ancient Sikyatki forms and decoration, bowl 1993-04 was an intermediate step: still using the old Polacca white slip but now applying Sikyatki designs on it.
 See Appendix B, Section #3 for a discussion of the evolution of Nampeyo’s white kaolin slips.
 Soon after bowl 1993-04 was made, Nampeyo began to float her designs directly on the polished surface of her pots, as was the practice of the ancient Sikyatki potters.
 These pots were a commercial success and were quickly copied by other Hopi/Tewa and Hopi potters.
 Since Nampeyo was the public face of this Sikyatki Revival style, bowl 1993-04 is not only an example of this transition in Nampeyo’s style, but also an an important marker of Hopi and Hopi/Tewa pottery history.

 Second, bowl 1993-04 is a pivotal pot because its interior design, labled “bird hanging from sky band,” persisted as a central design motif throughout Nampeyo’s painting career, from at least 1893 until she became functionally blind and could no longer paint, about 1920.
 I believe the design played a key role in Nampeyo’s development as an artist.
 By repeatedly drawing variations of this design Nampeyo trained her mind, eye and hand and absorbed the pottery vision of ancient Hopi potters.
 Artists today intentionally use the same learning technique when they set up a easel in a museum and copy a master work.
-As a result of repeatedly drawing versions of the bird-hanging-from-sky-band design, Nampeyo developed six iconic design techniques that would mark her as a “genius” ceramicist.
+As a result of repeatedly drawing versions of this bird-hanging-from-sky-band design, Nampeyo developed six iconic design techniques that would mark her as a “genius” ceramicist.
 (See the discussion below and Appendix B, Section #4) A comparison of the design on the ancient bowl with the design on bowl 1993-04 indicates that Nampeyo was evolving her style even as she painted this bowl.